-1. Your Opioids Could Be Masking a Mental Health Condition
+1. Your Opioid Drugs Could Be Masking a Mental Health Condition

 As some people take prescription opioids for physical pain, they may start to feel better in general.
 The medication can seem to alleviate an underlying mental health condition such as depression while it also relieves physical pain.
 Over time, however, people can develop a tolerance to the medication, and the relief felt initially becomes unattainable without larger dosages.
 Those early feelings of euphoria may never be experienced the same way with that drug again.

-2. Your Opioids Could Be Causing a Mental Health Condition
+2. Your Opioid Drugs Could Be Causing a Mental Health Condition

 3. Your Opioids Might Be Making Your Pain and Depression Worse Instead of Better

-In some cases, prolonged opioid use can cause a condition called opiate-induced hyperalgesia in which a person experiences more pain instead of less.
-With this condition, some people’s pain receptors become more sensitive to pain after taking opioids.
-Even previously painless sensations can trigger a pain response.
+In some cases, prolonged use of opioid drugs can cause a condition called opiate-induced hyperalgesia in which a person experiences more pain instead of less.
+With this condition, some people’s pain receptors become more sensitive to pain after taking opioid drugs.
+Even previously, painless sensations can trigger a pain response.

 4. Your Pain Might Not Be the Root Cause of Your Opioid Use Disorder

 Mental illness and substance use disorders have several risk factors in common.
-Even if you initially started taking opioids because your doctor prescribed them for pain, the trigger that led you to misuse or abuse them could be unrelated to that specific physical pain.
+Even if you initially started taking opioid drugs because your doctor prescribed them for pain, the trigger that led you to misuse or abuse them could be unrelated to that specific physical pain.

 NIDA cites the following as overlapping causes of substance use disorders and mental illness: